Father of slain Ohio boy asks Trump not to invoke his son in immigration debate

 Trump's campaign and others, including his running mate, JD Vance, have cited Aiden's death in online posts.
 On Monday, the Trump campaign posted “REMEMBER: 11-year-old Aiden Clark was killed on his way to school by a Haitian migrant that Kamala Harris let into the country in Springfield, Ohio.”
 On Tuesday, Vance posted: “Do you know what’s confirmed?
 That a child was murdered by a Haitian migrant who had no right to be here.”

-There was no answer at the Clark house when a reporter knocked on the door Thursday.
-A message seeking a response to Clark's statement was left with representatives of Trump and Vance, as well as Republican senate candidate Bernie Moreno, whom Clark also mentioned by name on Tuesday.
+Clark declined to comment further on Thursday.
+A message seeking a response to Clark's statement was left with representatives of Trump..

+Vance's spokesperson said in a statement that Harris owed an apology over her border policies and added that the Clark family was in Vance's prayers.

+Clark also mentioned Republican senate candidate Bernie Moreno in his speech.
+Moreno campaign spokesperson Reagan McCarthy said it was Harris and Democratic Sen. Sherrod Brown who should apologize and criticized their handling of the border.

 The Biden administration recently announced an estimated 300,000 Haitians could remain in the country at least through February 2026, with eligibility for work authorization, under a law called Temporary Protected Status.
 The goal is to spare people from being deported to countries in turmoil.